raoBhavaniIos/DogImageLibrary/README.md

 imageFatch.getNextImage { image in

         }

-// Fetch PreviousImage and bool if no previous image is there let tuple = imageFatch.getPreviousImage()
+// gets PreviousImage and bool for the previous image present let (image, isPrevEnable) = imageFatch.getPreviousImage()

         if let image = tuple.image {
                 self.imageView.image = image
             }
             self.prevBtn.isEnabled = tuple.isEnable

-//Gets the number of dog images
+//Gets the number of dog images randomly from the API
  imageFatch.getImage(number: num) {  images in
 }